 The existing conditions section of this assessment will describe the existing uses, the existing R3-2 zoning and what it allows, and any inconsistencies between the two.
-The public policies that pertain to Governors Island or have led to the Proposed Project will also be discussed, including the City's Waterfront Revitalization Program and PlaNYC.
+The public policies that pertain to Governors Island or have led to the Proposed Project will also be discussed, including the City's Waterfront Revitalization Program, and PlaNYC, and Vision 2020: New York City Comprehensive Waterfront Plan.
 Information sources will include field reconnaissance, the New York City Department of Buildings, and the New York City Department of City Planning.

 For the Park and Public Spaces component, the analysis will consider in detail the development of the Island's open spaces.
 For the Later Phases-Island Redevelopment component, the analysis will describe the potential effects that could be associated with the future uses described in the reasonable worst-case development scenario.
 The limitations of existing zoning will be described, and the potential need for future actions such as rezoning, special permits or other potential land use approvals will be discussed.
-The reasonable worst-case development scenario will be considered in relation to the public policies for the Island.
+The reasonable worst-case development scenario will be considered in relation to the public policies for the Island, including the land use and historic resource covenants contained in the transfer deed from the federal government.